 Need Help With an FDA Import Alert?

 U.S. imports have increased steadily for years, and likely will continue in that direction.
-That means increased potential for Import Alerts due to the FDA's limited resources.
+That means increased potential for FDA Import Alerts due to the Agency's limited resources.

 Our experts have the experience to answer your questions and help you smoothly get your shipments into the country.
 They can also help get them released from detention if they've been detained.